General Caine: General Caine career

 After a brief appearance at Capitol Records with one single released called "Where's the Beef?" (a popular catch phrase at that time), a slimmed down version of the group with new writers and producers signed a recording contract with Motown Records in the mid-1980s.
 With a slightly new name (from General Caine to General Kane to reflect the changes in the band's lineup) and sound, they debuted for the new Motown Records label with the album In Full Chill (1986).
 "Crack Killed Applejack" was an uncompromising reflection of drug addiction on the inner city streets and reached number 12 in the black music charts despite being barred from airplay.
 Subsequent releases mellowed General Kane's approach without losing their commitment to the basic rap sound of the late 1980s.
 The group's album Wide Open included a romantic ballad, "Close Your Eyes", which featured vocals from two of the group's less prominent members, Cheryl McDowell and Danny Macon.

+Later years

 Mitch McDowell pursued a career in law enforcement as a bail bondsman after leaving the music industry.
 He was murdered in January 1992 along with a nephew, Akili John Davis, 18, who worked in his office.
 Police noted that the office safe was empty.

 General Kane's catalogue remained in print through the efforts of their former producer, Grover Wimberly III, who runs his own label, Groove Time Records.